nperon/workshop/src/pages/2022-02-06-rust/index.md

 }
 ```

-- The Copy is a shallow Clone
+- Copy is a shallow Clone

 - From and Into, plus: TryFrom and TryInto